-The Stichting Individuele Verzekeringsaanspraken Sjoa (Sjoa Foundation For Individual Insurance Claims, also called SIVS, hereinafter 'the Sjoa Foundation') originated from the agreement concluded by the Dutch Association of Insurers (DAI) and the Dutch Central Jewish Board (CJO) in November 1999.
+De Stichting Individuele Verzekeringsaanspraken SJOA (SIVS) originated from the agreement concluded by the Dutch Central Jewish Board (CJO) and the Dutch Association of Insurers (DAI) and in November 1999.
+Part of the agreement was that the DAI made an amount available of 20 million guilders (approx. € 9 million) for individual payments to rightful claimants based on life insurance policies that had not been paid after the Second World War.

-The Sjoa Foundation was set up in order to assess and honor applications for payment of Jewish life insurance policies that had not been paid out after the Second World War.
-The objective is to find out whether people are entitled to a payment.
-A sum of NLG 20 million (€ 9 million) was reserved for this purpose.
 In accordance with the agreements made in 1999, the remaining balance was divided between the Jewish community in the Netherlands and Israel and the DAI in 2014.
 This last part is the current capital of SIVS and remains available for payments of unpaid policies.

-The Sjoa Foundation was entrusted with the investigation into and payment of these unpaid policies.
-The Sjoa Foundation would, unless the parties agreed otherwise, handle applications until January 1, 2010.
+SIVS was entrusted with the investigation into and payment of these unpaid policies.
+The Foundation would, unless the parties agreed otherwise, handle applications until January 1, 2010.
 In view of the developments in the United States (see chapter 9), the DAI had already undertaken in 2008 that applications would still be handled in the Netherlands after 2009.
-In 2009, the CJO and DAI decided that applications can be filed until January 1, 2015.
+In 2009, the CJO and DAI decided that applications could be filed until January 1, 2015.
 There were two important considerations for this.
-First, the international opinion that the research concerning Jewish war claims should continue.
+First, the international opinion that the handling of Jewish war claims should continue.
 On the Holocaust Era Assets Conference held in June 2009 in Prague, an appeal was made to insurers worldwide to continue processing individual claims.
-The second reason is that there is still a great need for information about Dutch life insurance policies from World War II.
-Since these two considerations are still valid, it was decided in 2014 to continue our activities for another term of five years until January 1, 2020.
-It was decided in 2019 to renew the term with five more years until 1 January

-2025, but with the restriction that as of 1 January 2020 applications will no longer be dealt with if there are no indications for the existence of a policy.
-In the past period, it has become clear that undocumented applications - in which only a general request is made for an investigation with all applicable insurance companies - are very time-consuming and hardly ever lead to a positive result.
+The second consideration is that there is still a great need for answering questions about Dutch life insurance policies from World War II.
+Since these two considerations are still valid, it was decided in 2014 to prolong the period for submitting applications with another term of five years until January 1, 2020.
+It was decided in 2019 to renew the term with five more years until 1 January 2025, but with the restriction that as of 1 January 2020, applications will no longer be dealt with if there are no indications for the existence of a policy.
+In the past period, it has become clear that undocumented applications - in which only a general request is made for an investigation with all applicable insurance companies -This English version is a translation from the Dutch original, which is authoritative are very time-consuming and hardly ever lead to a positive result.
 The Foundation will focus more on the investigation of policies that probably qualify for a benefit payment.

-The Sjoa Foundation has been handling applications since 2000.
+The Foundation has been handling applications since 2000.
 At that time, a list of approximately 750 policyholders/insured persons of unclaimed policies was published on the Internet.
-1,369 names were added to this list at the end of 2004.
+At the end of 2004, 1,369 names were added to this list.
 Afterwards several hundred other names were added as the result of our research.
 Names of policyholders/insured persons of policies that were fully paid out by our Foundation are removed from the list.
-By end 2020, the list was down to about 2,000 names.
+At the end of 2021, there were 2,500 names on the list.

-The Sjoa Foundation secretariat researches traceable policies and reports the results to the Board of Directors, which then makes the decisions to allocate payouts to rightful claimants.
+The secretariat of the Foundation researches traceable policies and reports the results to the Board of Directors, which then makes the decisions to allocate payouts to rightful claimants.